WWF in South Africa Calls for Harsher Penalties for Plastic Polluting Companies

 The World Wildlife Fund (WWF) in South Africa recently released a report that highlights the country’s need for a systemic approach to tackle plastic pollution.

-The report, titled “WWF Plastics Facts & Futures Report,” explores the environmental and socio-economic impacts of plastic pollution in South Africa, with a focus on plastic packaging as a major contributor.
-It is mainly directed to researchers, industry actors, and policymakers.
+The report, titled “WWF Plastics Facts & Futures Report,” explores the environmental and socio-economic impacts of plastic pollution in South Africa.
+It focuses on plastic packaging as a major contributor and is mainly directed to researchers, industry actors, and policymakers.

-An important message that the report aims to relay is that plastic pollution is not the individual person’s problem alone, and larger institutions need to be held accountable for their role in creating the problem.
+An important message that the report aims to relay is that plastic pollution is not the individual person’s problem alone.
+Larger institutions need to be held accountable for their role in creating the problem.

 Co-author of the report and project manager for Circular Plastics Economy at WWF South Africa, Lorren de Kock, explained that South Africa’s plastic pollution has reached crisis levels and needs to be taken seriously.